RockefellerArchiveCenter/DTeamDocs/values.md

 ## Engage and empower users.

 We serve multiple constituencies and always work for the good of others.
 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for researchers, donors and RAC staff.
 Provide the care, resources, and training necessary for users to feel empowered to use and troubleshoot systems.
+Approach work with empathy and humility: listening before solving, valuing the work of others, and recognizing that we still have much to learn.

-## Provide ethical Access
+## Provide ethical access
 ### Respect researchers' privacy.

 Support remote and on-site researchers' right to privacy and confidentiality.
 Advocate for sensible data retention policies and gathering minimal data.